ganelson/inform-evolution/proposals/0034-glulx-random.md

 ## Motivation

-In September 2023 it was revealed in [a forum discussion](https://intfiction.org/t/lack-of-randomness-sometimes-when-compiling-for-glulx/64533) that some Glulx interpters have very flawed random number generators.
+In September 2023 it was revealed in [a forum discussion](https://intfiction.org/t/lack-of-randomness-sometimes-when-compiling-for-glulx/64533) that some Glulx interpreters have very flawed random number generators.
 In particular, when requesting a random number between 1 and N, if N is a power of 2, then there will only be N distinct sequences.
 Even worse, the initial numbers of those sequences are often the same, the example code showing that when requesting a random number between 1 and 4, the first number will always be a 3.
-This could have dire
-consequences: if a murder mystery game picked randomly between 4 suspects, in these interpreters it would always pick the third suspect.
+This could have dire consequences: if a murder mystery game picked randomly between 4 suspects, in these interpreters it would always pick the third suspect.

 The affected interpreters include Glulxe in Windows, and Git in all OSes.
 These interpreters have since been patched to use much more reliable RNGs, but it can